Slmaking/Slmaking.github.io/README.md

 ## **Meet Mohammad: The Fearless Explorer and Master of Laughter!**

-I am a data scientist with a strong background in statistical analysis and machine learning.
-My experience spans diverse industries, including transportation, traffic safety, urban planning, insurance, and telematics data.
+I'm a data scientist with a strong foundation in statistical analysis and machine learning.
+I've had the opportunity to work in diverse industries, including transportation, traffic safety, urban planning, insurance, and telematics data.
 Ever met someone who not only embraces challenges but greets them with a witty one-liner and a smile?
 That's Mohammad for you!

-This extraordinary individual thrives on the thrill of learning, the excitement of pushing boundaries, and the sheer joy of humor.
-I konw I am the only person who have so many high prasial for myself.
-As every Body knows there is no good deed in the world we are selfish individuals who like to help each other.
-I present my journey from far far away to here in Canada.
+I must admit, it's not common for someone to praise themselves, but here goes.
+We all know that in this world, we tend to be self-interested individuals who enjoy helping each other.
+With that in mind, I'd like to share my journey from a land far far away to my new home in Canada.

-My newest challenge is master of français, I am on 2nd year of trail mode.
-J'étudie plus, mais il me faut beaucoup d'efforts pour atteindre.
+My latest challenge is mastering the French language.
+I'm currently in my second year of learning, and while I study diligently, it takes a lot of effort to make progress.
+J'étudie plus, mais il me faut beaucoup d'efforts pour atteindre mes objectifs.

 ## **Experience:**